Welcome to the History EDge: How to do Great Historical Inquiry Projects video series.

 EPISODE 10 – How to conduct an oral history interview

 Oral history interviews are a great way to create an original source of information for your inquiry project.
 Watch this video to discover the most effective methods of conducting an interview, and the research etiquette associated with the process.

 Featuring historian Lucy Bracey

-The HistoryEDge – How to do Great Historical Inquiry Projects video series was supported by the Victorian Government.
+The HistoryEDge – How to do Great Historical Inquiry Projects video series was supported by the Victorian Department of Education and Training.

 © History Teachers’ Association of Victoria 2021